Amazon Prime Video: Amazon Channels

-In 2015, Amazon launched the Streaming Partners Program (now known as Amazon Channels), a platform allowing subscription-based third-party channels (a la carte subscription services) and streaming services to be offered to Amazon Prime subscribers through the Amazon Video platform.
-These services are separate from the Amazon Video offering, and must be purchased separately.
-The original launch in the US included services such as Curiosity Stream, Lifetime Movie Club, AMC's Shudder, Showtime, Starz, and others.
-The service subsequently added other partners, such as HBO and Cinemax, Boomerang, Discovery Channel, Fandor, Noggin, PBS Kids, Seeso and Toku.
-In January 2017, Amazon announced Anime Strike, an anime focused Amazon Channels service.
+In 2015, Amazon launched the Streaming Partners Program (now known as Amazon Channels), a platform offering subscription-based third-party channels (a la carte subscription services) and streaming services to Amazon Prime subscribers through the Amazon Video platform.
+These services are separate from the Amazon Video offering and must be purchased separately.
+The original launch in the US included services such as Curiosity Stream, Lifetime Movie Club, AMC's Shudder, Showtime, and Starz.
+The service then added other partners, such as HBO, Cinemax, Boomerang, Discovery Channel, Fandor, Noggin, PBS Kids, Seeso, and Toku.
+In January 2017, Amazon announced Anime Strike, an anime-focused Amazon Channels service.
 In May 2017, Amazon Channels expanded into Germany and the UK; in the UK, the company reached deals to offer channels from Discovery Communications (including Eurosport), and live/on-demand content from ITV.

-Furthermore, Anime Strike and Heera (a second Channel devoted to Indian films and series) would be discontinued as separate services, and that their content would be merged into the main Prime Video library at no additional charge.
+Anime Strike and Heera (a Channel devoted to Indian films and series) were discontinued as separate services, and their content was merged into the main Prime Video library at no additional charge.